Vermont: Air

-Burlington International Airport is the largest in the state, with regular flights to Atlanta, Charlotte, Chicago, Denver, Detroit, Washington Dulles, JFK, LaGuardia, Newark, Orlando, and Philadelphia.
-Airlines serving the airport include: American, Delta, Frontier, JetBlue, and United.
-This is also the airport where the 134th fighter squadron of the 158th fighter wing is located.
-Known as the "Green Mountain Boys," this squadron is armed with the Block 30 F-16C/D Fighting Falcon and is tasked with protecting the Northeastern United States from the air.
+Patrick Leahy Burlington International Airport is the largest in the state, with regular flights to Atlanta, Charlotte, Chicago, Denver, Detroit, Washington Dulles, JFK, LaGuardia, Newark, Orlando, and Philadelphia.
+Airlines serving the airport include American, Breeze, Delta, Sun Country, and United.
+Beta Technologies operates an eVTOL manufacturing and testing facility at the airport.
+Additionally, the airport houses the 134th fighter squadron of the 158th fighter wing.
+Known as the "Green Mountain Boys", the squadron is armed with the Lockheed Martin F-35 Lightning II and is tasked with protecting the Northeastern United States from the air.

-Rutland Southern Vermont Regional Airport has regular flights to Boston via Cape Air.
+Rutland-Southern Vermont Regional Airport has three daily flights to Boston via Cape Air.

 Media

 Newspapers of record

-Vermont statute requires the Vermont Secretary of State to designate newspapers that provide general coverage across the state as the "Newspapers of Record."
-This is the list, as of 2019:
+Vermont statute requires the Vermont Secretary of State to designate newspapers that provide general coverage across the state as the Newspapers of Record.
+As of 2019, these include: